visdesignlab/trrack-examples/README.md

 - Using the ephemeral keyword when creating actions
 - Using goBackToNonEphemeral() and goForwardToNonEphemeral() to skip ephemeral nodes.
-- Bunching ephemeral nodes together in the ProvVis library
+- Bunching ephemeral nodes together in the trrack-vis library

 ## lesMisExample